 What Could Happen

 While the U.S. government is bound by the First Amendment not to regulate speech, except in extreme situations, such as incitement to imminent lawless action, private companies are not.
-However, there are ways the government can nudge these companies in the right direction.
+However, there are ways the government can nudge these companies away from censorship.

 Online platforms are shielded from liability for content created by their users under Section 230 of the Communications Decency Act of 1996.